SamuraiWTF/samuraiwtf/README.md

 # samuraiwtf

-*NOTE: This project should currently be considered experimentation only, as it is not yet ready for release.*
 **Want to Contribute?
 See section at the end of this readme**

 The purpose behind this project is to migrate the SamuraiWTF (http://www.samurai-wtf.org), which until now has been maintained as a monolithic virtual machine, to a "packageable" distribution system.
 The current direction of choice is Vagrant with a VirtualBox provider, which is the effort in this master branch.
 Alternative efforts can be found in other branches.